Satisfactory Academic Progress Policy

-Satisfactory academic standing is required in order for a student to maintain eligibility for financial assistance.
-At the end of each semester, after final grades have been issued, the Associate Vice President for Financial Aid will verify the academic standing of each student.
+Satisfactory Academic Progress (SAP) is required in order for a student to maintain eligibility for federal or state financial assistance.
+At the end of each academic semester, after final grades have been issued, the Associate Vice President for Student Financial Planning will verify the academic progress of each student.
 All periods of enrollment (Fall, Spring, and any future terms Monmouth may offer such as summer, J-term or May-term) will count toward SAP, including when a student does not receive federal/Title IV aid.

-In any semester where a student has lost eligibility of financial assistance, the student may appeal to the Associate Vice President for Financial Aid for the reinstatement of eligibility.
-The student must show that their cumulative GPA fell to less 2.00 or they failed to make incremental progress towards a degree (as outline above) as the result of 1) the death of an immediate relative of the student, 2) a severe injury to the student, 3) a severe illness of the student, or 4)other unusual circumstances that interrupted their ability to perform academically.
+In any semester where a student has lost eligibility of financial assistance, the student may appeal to the Associate Vice President for Student Financial Planning for the reinstatement of eligibility.
+The student must show that their cumulative GPA fell to less 2.00 or they failed to make incremental progress towards a degree (as outline above) as the result of 1) the death of an immediate relative of the student, 2) a severe injury to the student, 3) a severe illness of the student, or 4) other unusual circumstances that interrupted their ability to perform academically.

 If an appeal is granted and the financial aid eligibility is restored, the student will be placed on financial aid probation and will be eligible to receive financial assistance for one semester.
 If, at the end of the semester on financial aid probation, a student does not 1) establish a minimum cumulative GPA of 2.00 or 2) make incremental progress toward the degree (as outlined above), no further aid eligibility will be allowed.

-If a student ceases attendance without providing official notification to the College, the withdrawal date will be the mid-point of the semester, except that the College may use as the withdrawal date the student's last date of attendance at an academically-related activity, as documented by the College or if past the 60% point, then the midpoint will be used.
+- If a student ceases attendance without providing official notification to the College, the withdrawal date will be the last day of an academically-related activity, as documented by the College or if past the 60% point, then the midpoint will be used.

 - Federal Perkins Loans